Misaki Matsutomo: Career

 In 2016, she won the women's doubles gold medal at the Summer Olympics in Rio de Janeiro, Brazil.
 She and her women's doubles partner Ayaka Takahashi were also honored with the Female Player of the Year award.
 They have been playing together for more than ten years, ever since they were schoolmates.
 Matsutomo and Takahashi became the first non-Chinese pair to win the women's Olympic doubles title since the 1996 Atlanta Games, giving Japan its second medal in the event after Mizuki Fujii and Reika Kakiiwa won silver at the 2012 London Olympics.

+In 2017, in her fifth appearance at the World Championships, Matsutomo finally secured a medal by winning a bronze in the women's doubles with Takahashi.
+Appearing in the deciding match at the 2017 Sudirman Cup, Matsutomo and Takahashi failed to score a point for Japan, so they were eliminated in the semi-finals and settled for a bronze medal.

+In 2018, Matsutomo helps the national team to win the Asia Team Championships title.

 In 2025, Matsutomo returned to compete in the women's doubles stage partnering Chiharu Shida.